arrow_back

 Day 3

-Drive out to the remarkable Inishowen Peninsula, Ireland’s most northerly point.
-Stand at Malin Head and ferry to Rathmullan to follow the Knockalla Coastal Road, leading to Ballymastocker Bay, a renowned beach admired by water sports enthusiasts.
-Visit Fanad Head lighthouse, which locals boast to be taller than the Eiffel Tower.
-Stay overnight in County Donegal.
+Set out to explore the Inishowen Peninsula, the northernmost point of Ireland.
+Stand at Malin Head, then take a ferry to Rathmullan to access the scenic Knockalla Coastal Road.
+This route leads you to Ballymastocker Bay, a beach highly regarded by water sports enthusiasts.
+Continue your journey to Fanad Head lighthouse, which locals proudly claim is taller than the Eiffel Tower.
+You spend the night in County Donegal.

-Inishowen is also storied for its links to ancient Irish legends and clans.
+Inishowen is renowned for its connections to ancient Irish legends and historic clans.

 Meals: Breakfast